canonical/identity-platform-login-ui/README.md

-# Getting Started with Create React App
+# Identity Platform Login UI

-This is a UI for the Ory Kratos identity server.
-It was based on the [kratos-selfservice-ui-react-nextjs](https://github.com/ory/kratos-selfservice-ui-react-nextjs/).
+This is the UI for the Canonical Identity Platform.

 # Running the UI
 ## Binary